 My dad used to leave them for my mom, particularly when he found one that was especially meaningful to their daily lives.
 He even found one that said “Love Is….your 25th anniversary” three years before they celebrated theirs and saved it.
 He had it in his hand at the altar when they renewed their wedding vows at St. Patrick’s Cathedral in NYC.
 They had it framed and it serves as a reminder of their special day and their devotion to each other.

 When I grew up and met Hubby, my dad would occasionally send me Love Is cartoons as the big events in our lives unfolded: getting married (Love Is….seeing him at the altar), finding out we were pregnant for the first time (“Love Is….telling him he’s going to be a dad”), and when Fruit Loop #2 was on the way (“Love Is….your family feeling complete”) just to name a few.

-Hubby and I have been together going on 19 years, married for 15 this past September.
+Hubby and I have been together going on 23 years, married for 19 this coming September.
 As most long married couples will attest to, Valentine’s Day has become somewhat of an annoyance.
 A forced, Hallmark holiday where we are encouraged to declare our love and devotion to each other outwardly by dressing in red, hiring a babysitter, spending a fortune on dinner, cocktails and roses and making the sexy by 11pm (do you KNOW what sitters get paid these days??).